Dr Katie Brown (University of Bristol – Latin American Studies)

 Dr Kit Yee Wong (Birkbeck – French Studies)

 Kit is a PhD student in the Department of Cultures and Languages at Birkbeck, University of London.
-She has just submitted her thesis on the presence of illness and evil as related mythical constructs in the novels of the French nineteenth-century writer Émile Zola.
-She is currently an Associate Tutor in the Department of English and Humanities at Birkbeck teaching on poetry, the novel and critical theory.
+Her thesis is on the presence of illness and evil as related mythical constructs in the novels of the French nineteenth-century writer Émile Zola.
+She has taught in the Department of English and Humanities at Birkbeck – on poetry, the novel, and critical theory.
 She has also been an Associate Lecturer teaching adaptation and Zola’s novel La Bête humaine in Birkbeck’s French department